-- 1) Consultation with the dean of the college in which the student plans to major is required, and course selection must be approved in writing before the student registers. - 2) The option may be exercised after completion of 12 credit hours following return to the University.
-The student must initiate the procedure; it will not be automatic. - 3) All courses and grades will remain on the student's transcript.
-Courses set aside under the academic renewal policy will be identified.
+- 1) Consultation with the dean of the college in which the student plans to major is required, and course selection must be approved in writing before the student registers. - 2) The option may be exercised after completion of 12 credit hours following return to the University The student must initiate the procedure; it will not be automatic. - All courses and grades will remain on the student's transcript.
+Courses set aside under the academic renewal policy will be identified. - 4) Courses in which grades of C- or better were earned prior to return may be counted toward the degree, but will not be included in the student's index. - 5) The option will be extended only once during the student's enrollment at the University.